TristankMS/TACARS/README.md

 You'll need to add your **Log Analytics Workspace ID** and **Key** in GO.CMD, and set your proxy URL if you need one.

+Edit these lines, making sure not to add spaces near the equals signs (=) - CMD is compact, and means what it says!

+`SET WORKSPACEID=12345678-blah-blah-blah-123456780123`

+`SET WORKSPACEKEY=Base64encodingmeansthisisactuallyaSemiPlausibleOutcomebutthekeygoeshere==`

 You can also edit the type of requests you want to collect, by editing the line

 `SET COLLECTIONTARGET=AllRequests`